Skip to main content

 Before adding the MDM module configuration, ensure the following are correctly configured:

-- Basic extruder configuration
+• Basic extruder configuration

-- Basic buffer functionality configuration
+• Basic buffer function configuration

-1. Buffer Monitor Configuration (for Clog Detection)
+1. Buffer Monitoring Configuration (for Blockage Detection)

 [extruder_stepper buffer_monitor]